 As with most plants, the Madagascar palm won’t outgrow the pot it’s in.
 It would be lovely to have it up to 6 feet in an apartment or home space, but you would likely never want it to grow up to 15 feet indoors.
 No matter the length, it will be a beautiful feature to any indoor houseplant collection.

-Madagascar palm care is quite simple.
+The basics of Madagascar palm care are quite simple.
 Since it’s a member of the succulent family, you’ll want to consider the type of care that you’d give to a succulent when tending to a Madagascar palm.
 It goes dormant in the winter, so it doesn’t need too much water in the colder seasons.
-Similarly, you’ll want to apply the soak-and-dry method — that is to say, make sure the Madagascar palm’s soil is completely dry between waterings, then soak the soil until it starts draining out the bottom.
+Similarly, you’ll want to apply the soak-and-dry method — that is to say, make sure the Madagascar palm’s soil is completely dry between watering, then soak the soil until it starts draining out the bottom.

 Because they go dormant in the colder months, they will lose a few leaves.
 But don’t worry, this is completely normal!
 Your watering will also be decreased during the dormancy period.
 Because of those two things, you’ll want to fertilize your Madagascar palm at the beginning of the spring (then again at the beginning of the summer) to help encourage new growth where the leaves had been lost.
 A happy, thriving Madagascar palm can grow up to 12 inches a year and produce beautiful blooms.